La Min-sú de Terrasson

 Artisans and local produce

-Below a selection of local produce, producers and artisans who open their doors to the public and often offer training and workshops for the public to share their knowledge, skills and experience first hand.'
+Below a selection of local producers and artisans who open their doors to the public and often offer training and workshops for the public to share their knowledge, skills and experience first hand.'

-Local artisans.
+Local artisans

 Verrerie de Terrasson

 A visit to the (work)shop of glass worker/blower Mr. Thibault Lafleuriel will allow you to see him at work at his home-build kiln.
 Proud and enthusiastic he is able to explain the ins and outs in English!
+His workshop displays some of his masterpieces and he likes to talk you through the sources for his inspiration.
+There are ready made pieces for sale, but Thibault will produce and personalise objects on request.
+There also is the possibility to join 'initiation' workshops that allow the public to participate in the creative process and even produce your own glass objects.

-L'Atelier de Julie Z (Ceramics)
+L'Atelier de Julie Z

 Bovetti chocolate factory and museum